Crunchyroll Anime Awards: Bias towards popular shows

 Since its inception, the Crunchyroll Anime Awards have been criticized for its process in nominations and awarding.
 Its inaugural ceremony in 2017, saw allegations of possible voting fraud after the sports series Yuri on Ice won all of its seven nominations including Anime of the Year.
 The win caused a controversy among Crunchyroll users, who accused fans of the series for rigging the vote in a heavily aggressive campaign.
 Following this, Crunchyroll responded by adjusting the awards system, introducing a new weighting system favoring jury in an attempt to minimize the effect of popular shows sweeping the awards.
-This change stopped the extremely popular superhero series My Hero Academia from unexpectedly losing the Anime of the Year to Made in Abyss in the following edition.
+This change stopped the extremely popular superhero series My Hero Academia from unexpectedly losing the Anime of the Year to Made in Abyss in the following edition; ultimately in the 10th edition, the eighth and final season of My Hero Academia won Anime of the Year, the first concluding season of an anime series to win.

 The bias towards popular shows have been noted by several publications, including those who are part of the jury itself.
-In a reflection piece after the 8th edition, Animehunch opined that due to its design, the awards favor popularity over merit, noting that Vinland Saga was a far better recipient of Anime of the Year than the second season of Jujutsu Kaisen.
-This is reflected again in the following edition, where the extremely popular anime adaptation of the manhwa series Solo Leveling won the Anime of the Year over the critically-acclaimed Frieren: Beyond Journey's End.
+In a reflection piece after the 8th edition, Animehunch opined that due to its design, the awards favor popularity over merit, noting that the second season of Vinland Saga was a far better recipient of Anime of the Year than the second season of Jujutsu Kaisen.
+This is reflected again in the following edition, where the extremely popular anime adaptation of the manhwa series Solo Leveling won Anime of the Year over critically-acclaimed series Frieren: Beyond Journey's End and The Apothecary Diaries.
 The decision led some viewers to question whether the awards were prioritizing hype and recency bias over artistic merit.
 Meanwhile, despite receiving 16 nominations, Netflix's Delicious in Dungeon did not win a single award.
 This outcome led to speculation about a potential bias against non-Crunchyroll platforms, with many fans questioning whether the series was deliberately overlooked, though Devilman Crybaby and Cyberpunk: Edgerunners, both released on Netflix, won the award in 2019 and 2023 respectively.

 Lack of diversity in nominations

-The lack of diversity in the nominations was also criticized: 29 of the 32 award winners were works whose originals were published in Weekly Shōnen Jump; of the nine voice acting categories, four went to voice actors who voiced Denji from Chainsaw Man, while only one female voice actress won an award: she voiced Power from the same series.
-In an article in the This Week in Anime section on Anime News Network, in which editors Steve Jones and Nicholas Dupree had a sarcastic argument, they concluded that this award show was not for animators or translators, but for the bosses who collect the revenue from the franchises.
+The lack of diversity in the nominations was also criticized: 29 of the 32 award winners were adaptations of manga published in Weekly Shōnen Jump; of the nine voice acting categories, four went to voice actors who voiced Denji from Chainsaw Man, while only one female voice actress won an award for voice acting Power from the same series.
+Anime News Network editors Steve Jones and Nicholas Dupree concluded that the Crunchyroll Anime Awards were for production committee administrators who collect the revenue from the franchises, rather than animators and translators.
 In this context, the award for the second season of Jujutsu Kaisen was viewed critically in various categories, as the animation studio had been criticized in the past for its poor working conditions.